 Ryan McKee

-Associate Vice President of Clinical Services
+Associate Vice President of Operations

-I’m Ryan McKee, associate vice president of clinical services at Phelps Health.
+I’m Ryan McKee, associate vice president of operations at Phelps Health.
 I oversee the inpatient nursing units and the hospital's ancillary (supportive) departments and enjoy daily interactions with the staff and patients.
 Healthcare is always changing, and opportunities for learning and engagement are continual.
 In this field, I am never bored.

 I began my career in quality control manufacturing but moved into nursing after the company I worked for closed due to a market downturn.
 I knew I had to make a change and wanted to work in healthcare, so I enrolled in nursing school and took a night position as an aide in the Phelps Health ICU (Intensive Care Unit).